 From Family Caregiver Alliance

-What are some other financial resources I may get?
+What are some other financial resources I may be eligible for?

-Below is a list for people with disabilities, including disorder of consciousness
+Below is a list for people with disabilities, including disorders of consciousness.

 From National Rehabilitation Information Center

-What are the best ways to budget for all my needs?
+What are the best ways to budget for all of our needs?

 Making Ends Meet When Money Is Tight